 What’s more, Rebecca says the transition from using a Google Group to Mobilize was simple and fast.
 Community members embraced the change, and found the platform easy to use.

-The community has flourished since Rebecca made the switch to Mobilize.
+The community has flourished into a thriving network since Rebecca made the switch to Mobilize.
 The community has grown significantly—from 1,400 to 2,200 sellers in one year.
 She’s also been able to get to know her members better.

 “I have a deeper understanding of our community.
 I think we had more of a surface-level understanding before,” she says.
 “We have people who are living on farms, people who are living in downtown Oakland, or they’re living in downtown San Francisco.
 It was very inspiring to see that there are people making things from all over.
 It’s not just San Francisco artists.”